Altinn/altinn-studio-docs/content/notifications/explanation/send-condition/_index.nb.md

 ### Response

-Upon evaluating the condition specified in the request, the endpoint should respond with a JSON object indicating whether the notification should be sent.
+After evaluating the condition specified in the request, the endpoint should respond with a JSON object indicating whether the notification should be sent.
-Response code must be 200 OK regardless if condition is met.
+The response code must be 200 OK, regardless of whether the condition is met.

 Any other status code results in a retry attempt from the API client.